xfxie/sco/README.md

 Social Cognitive Optimization (SCO)
 ===================================

-SCO is a population-based metaheuristic optimization algorithm for solving numerical optimization problems.
+SCO is a population-based metaheuristic optimization algorithm for solving numerical optimization problems as

 <img src="https://github.com/xfxie/sco/blob/master/image/nop.png" width="50%" />

-where g(x) and h(x) are equality and inequality constraints.
+where f(x) is the objective function and each g(x) is a constraint function to be satisfied.
+All functions can be nonlinear and nonsmooth.

 General information
 -------------------